inkstitch/inkstitch/collections/_docs/fr/001-003-install-linux.md

 ## Exécuter Ink/Stitch

-<div class="notice--warning">The current Ink/Stitch version has known issues with **wayland**.
-If you use wayland, start Inkscape with the following command
+<div class="notice--warning">The current Ink/Stitch version has known issues with the <b>wayland</b>.
+If you see issues like the params window not showing, start Inkscape with the following command
   <div class="language-plaintext highlighter-rouge" style="margin-top: 1em;">
     <div class="highlight"><pre class="highlight"><code>export GDK_BACKEND=x11 && inkscape</code></pre></div>
   </div>